 - Map out the motor pattern

 - Replicate those patterns in their own body

 Parrots use the sensory input provided by the cortex.
 They match it to the voluntary motor function handled by the cerebellum.
-As a result, parrots can mimic what they hear and control their vocal cords well enough to talk.
+As a result, parrots can mimic what they hear well enough to talk.

 How Do Parrots Talk Without Lips?